shubhamchopra/chef-bach/README.md

 to a databag.
 The databag will be called ``configs`` and the databag item will be the same name as the environment (``Test-Laptop`` in this example).
 You only need to leave the node as an ``admin`` for the first chef-client run.
-You can also manually create the databag & item (as per the example in ``data_bags/configs/Example.json``) and manually upload it if you'd rather not bother with the whole ``admin`` thing for the first run.
+You can also manually create the databag and items (as per the example in ``data_bags/configs/Example.json``) and manually upload it if you'd rather not bother with the whole ``admin`` thing for the first run.